zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Recertification Fee

-Recertification of a unit, to be covered under Support Services is required for:
+Recertification of a unit, to be covered under Support Services, is required for:

-* Products and Services with where Support Services have been expired for more than 180 days
+* units for which Support Services have been expired for more than 180 days
+* units that run a release that is older than 180 days from the products most recent release
-* Request for support on products and services purchased or supported from non-authorized resellers
+* requests for support on products and services purchased or supported from non-authorized resellers

 Recertification of a unit requires payment of a Recertification Fee which results in inspection and documentation of the unit by CAOS.
 The unit will be inspected to asses its condition and eligibility for service coverage.